Marcostbo/NerdvanaAPI/README.md

-# NerdvanaAPI - Built for people that loves vídeo games
+# 🎮 NerdvanaAPI - Built for people that loves video games 🎮

 ## Built using a Modern stack 💎